NOTICE TO POTENTIAL CLASS MEMBERS

 To register to receive additional notices and updates about the In re: Qualcomm Antitrust Litigation, please click the button below.

 A lawsuit is pending in the United States District Court for the Northern District of California (the “District Court”) against Qualcomm Incorporated (“Qualcomm”).
-Plaintiffs in the lawsuit claim that Qualcomm violated state and federal antitrust laws in the United States, harming competition and causing consumers to overpay for cellular phones.
-The case in the District Court is currently stayed pending an Appeal to the Ninth Circuit on the decision to certify a class.
+Plaintiffs in the lawsuit claim that Qualcomm violated state consumer protection and antitrust laws in California, harming competition and causing California consumers to overpay for cellular phones.

 The lawsuit is about whether Qualcomm engaged in anticompetitive conduct that raised the price consumers paid for cellular phones.
 The cellular phones involved in this litigation include phones with CDMA and LTE technologies.
 This includes cellular phones manufactured and sold by companies such as Apple, Samsung, LG, Motorola, and ZTE.
 A list of all models of cellular phones included in this litigation is available here.